Logo Futurismo

 Toothed whales, as the name implies, have teeth in their jaws and hunt for their food.
 On the other hand, baleen whales have dense baleen plates rather than teeth and are filter feeders.

-Both these cetacean groups have a few essential characteristics that allow for their excellent swimming capacity.
-They boast extraordinary hydrodynamics, aided by the fact that their forelimbs evolved into flippers, and their hindlimbs have been reduced to nothing.
-Furthermore, they are mainly hairless to minimize drag, and their neck vertebrae are fused to facilitate high-speed movement.
+Both cetacean groups share a few essential characteristics that enable their excellent swimming capacity.
+Evolution turned their forelimbs into flippers and eliminated their hindlimbs to improve hydrodynamics.
+Additionally, their hairless skin minimizes drag.
+Finally, fused neck vertebrae facilitate high-speed movement.

 Mark Carwardine - Handbook of Whales, Dolphins and Porpoises - A Bryde's whale how fast can whales swim